Liberty Hall (Kenansville, North Carolina): 19th century

-Wedding
+20th century

 In August 1901, Liberty Hall hosted the wedding of Annie's niece Mary Lilly Kenan and the "Father of Miami", Henry Flagler.
 Flagler was one of the richest men in America at that time, whose notable achievements included founding Standard Oil Company with John D. Rockefeller and putting the railroad through Florida.
 The wedding attracted international attention and well known people from various parts of the country attended.
 Mary Lilly's father had grown up in Liberty Hall and Mary Lilly herself had spent many summers in the home and cherished it for the many memories she had made there.
 One of Flagler's wedding gifts to Mary Lilly was a white marble mansion in Palm Beach, Florida called Whitehall, which is open to the public as a museum.

-Closed up but not forgotten

 In April 1906, Annie Kenan died, the old home was boarded and closed up along with all its history and treasured family collections.
 Annie left Liberty Hall to her niece Mary Lilly.
 At Mary Lily's death she left the house to her nephew Owen Hill Kenan, a survivor of the 1915 sinking of the RMS Lusitania.
 The Kenan family had always cherished their ancestral home.

-Restoration begins

 However it was not until Owen Hill's death Frank H Kenan took the home and surrounding land and deeded to the board of Education in hopes the home would one day be a museum.

 In 1965 the liberty Hall Restoration Commission was formed.
 Liberty Hall was structurally sound and full of priceless family heirlooms but needed much work done before it could be opened to the public.
 In 1968 Liberty Hall was opened to the public it was decided to decorate the house in a federal style (Civil War).
 Tom Kenan is the Current Head of the Restoration Committee and oversees all things associated with Liberty Hall.
 He also oversees several family trusts that pay for all of the upkeep and staff at Liberty Hall.

+Public access

-Liberty Hall is open to the public; there is a small fee for admission.
+Liberty Hall is open to the public; the fee for admission is $5 ($2.50 for children under 6) or $10 for the candlelight tour.